 Submitted by Blue Island Animal Acupressure, LLC

-A demonstration of how animal acupressure works on our dogs, cats and horses will be given by Mariann Carrasco of Blue Island Animal Acupressure, LLC, on Saturday, March 16, from 2-4 p.m. at Sweet Water Farm at 2097 West Valley Rd. on San Juan Island.
+A demonstration of how animal acupressure works on our dogs, cats and horses will be given by Mariann Carrasco of Blue Island Animal Acupressure, LLC. on Sat.
+Feb.
+16, from 1-4 p.m. at the Friday Harbor Animal Shelter.

 There are 12 major meridians that run along the surface of the body that can be accessed at key points.
 These points, as well as the meridians, can get blocked due to external and internal pathogens, leading to illness and disease if left untreated.
 By clearing these key points with touch, the Qi will commence flowing, clearing the meridians and assisting in eliminating health issues.

-• Enhance mental clarity and calm required for focus on training and performance.
+• Enhance mental clarity and calm required for focus in training and performance

 Come see what acupressure is all about and how it may be able to help your animal.
 No need to bring your animal.
-There will be a demonstration horse available to show how it’s done.
-Please contact Mariann at 360-303-3608 or firstname.lastname@example.org to RSVP or questions.
+There will be a demonstration dog available to “show how it’s done.”
+Please contact Mariann at 360-303-3608 or email@example.com to RSVP or questions.
 The demo is free!